IBM/aspera-cli/docs/README.erb.md

 Laurent/2016-<%=Time.new.year%>

-This gem provides the <%=tool%> Command Line Interface to IBM Aspera software.
+This gem provides the <%=tool%> CLI (Command Line Interface) to IBM Aspera software.

 <%=tool%> is a also great tool to learn Aspera APIs.